 Davidson emphasises the holistic character of the mental (both in terms of the interdependence that obtains between various forms of knowledge as well as the interconnected character of attitudes and of attitudes and behaviour).
 He has, at times, also referred to his position as involving a ‘coherence’ theory of truth and of knowledge (in ‘A Coherence Theory of Truth and Knowledge’ ).
 Nevertheless, Davidson is not a coherentist, in any standard sense, about either truth or knowledge.
 Nor, for all that he adopts a Tarskian approach to meaning, does he espouse a correspondence theory of truth.
 Davidson eschews any attempt to provide an account of the nature of truth, maintaining that truth is an absolutely central concept that cannot be reduced to or replaced by any other notion (see [Davidson 1990a] and [Davidson 2005b]).
 His employment of the notion of coherence is best seen as reflecting his commitment to the fundamentally rational and holistic character of the mind.
 It can also be seen to be tied to Davidson's rejection of those forms of epistemological foundationalism that would attempt to ground knowledge or belief in the sensory causes of belief — beliefs, as one might expect given Davidson's holistic approach, can find evidential support only in other beliefs.
 Similarly, Davidson's sometime employment of the notion of correspondence is best understood, not as providing, any direct elucidation of the nature of truth, but rather as deriving from his externalist commitment to the idea that the content of belief is dependent upon the worldly causes of belief.
 In ‘True to the Facts’ (1969b) Davidson does defend what he there presents as a form of correspondence theory of truth.
-However, not only does Davidson later relinquish the claim that his is a ‘correspondence’ view of truth (this is already evident in ‘The Structure and Content of Truth’ — see also [Davidson 2005b]), but the account set out in ‘True to the Facts’ is, in any case, far removed from what is usually taken to be involved in any correspondence theory.
+However, not only does Davidson later relinquish the claim that his is a ‘correspondence’ view of truth (this is already evident in ‘The Structure and Content of Truth’ (much of the material from which was later incorporated into Truth and Predication —[Davidson 2005b]), but the account set out in ‘True to the Facts’ is, in any case, far removed from what is usually taken to be involved in any correspondence theory.

-Since Davidson rejects both sceptical and relativist positions, while nevertheless insisting of the indispensability of an irreducibly basic concept of objective truth, Davidson cannot be easily situated with respect to the realist/anti-realist controversy that, until quite recently, was a major concern of many anglo-american philosophers.
+Since Davidson rejects both sceptical and relativist positions, while nevertheless insisting of the indispensability of an irreducibly basic concept of objective truth, Davidson cannot be easily situated with respect to the realist/anti-realist controversy that, until quite recently, was a major concern of many Anglo-American philosophers.
 The Davidsonian position has, nevertheless, been variously assimilated, at different times and by different critics, to both the realist and the anti-realist camp.
 Yet realism and anti-realism are equally unsatisfactory from a Davidsonian point of view, since neither is compatible with the holistic and externalist character of knowledge and belief.
 Realism makes truth inaccessible (inasmuch as it admits the sceptical possibility that even our best-confirmed theories about the world could all be false), while anti-realism makes truth too epistemic (inasmuch as it rejects the idea of truth as objective).
 In this respect, and as he himself makes clear (see ‘The Structure and Content of Truth’), Davidson does not merely reject the specific premises that underlie the realist and anti-realist positions, but views the very dispute between them as essentially misconceived.
 This reflects a characteristic feature of Davidson's thinking in general (and not just as it relates to realism and anti-realism), namely its resistance to any simple classification using the standard philosophical categories of the day.

 An extensive bibliography of primary and secondary material, compiled by Davidson himself, is contained in Hahn (ed.)
 1999.